 Final words on bad bots and why they are so hard to detect

-So there you have it: everything that you need to know about bad bots and why they are so difficult to detect.
-We hope that this has helped you to understand bad bots in more detail.
+So there you have it: everything that you need to know about bad bots, why they are so difficult to detect, and the many reasons to use bot detection.
+We hope that this has helped you to understand bad bots and bot management in more detail.
 If you are worried about the impact that bad bots could have on your organization, the best thing to do is get in touch with our team today for more information.
 We will be more than happy to assist you in any manner we can.